akram19-setif/Challenge-doc/README.md

 ## Offers

-● Buy 2 Butter and get a Bread at 50% off
+- Buy 2 Butter and get a Bread at 50% off.
-● Buy 3 Milk and get the 4th milk for free
+- Buy 3 Milk and get the 4th milk for free.

 ## Scénarios

-● Given the basket has 1 bread, 1 butter and 1 milk when I total the basket then the total should be £2.95
+- Given the basket has 1 bread, 1 butter and 1 milk when I total the basket then the total should be £2.95.
-● Given the basket has 2 butter and 2 bread when I total the basket then the total should be £3.10
+- Given the basket has 2 butter and 2 bread when I total the basket then the total should be £3.10.
-● Given the basket has 4 milk when I total the basket then the total should be £3.45 ● Given the basket has 2 butter, 1 bread and 8 milk when I total the basket then the total should be £9.00.
+- Given the basket has 4 milk when I total the basket then the total should be £3.45.
+- Given the basket has 2 butter, 1 bread and 8 milk when I total the basket then the total should be £9.00.

 ##### Note : Component Rating starts